AugustinY-minesNancy/Augustin-Yaich-Top50/README.md

 Data_generator
 ```
 Or use other datas with the format : listen-day.log
-with day which reprensent a number between 0 and 6.
+with day which reprensents a number between 0 and 6.
-And put it in the "gausslogs" directory.
+And put it in the "logs" directory.

  ## Mode selection